andreami96/ACT-challs/awsum_quotes/README.md

 1. write enough bytes to reach the value to leak (text buffer overflow)
 2. restore values on the stack to let the execution go on (author buffer overflow)

 For the first part 0x68 bytes are needed.
-For the second, we must restore both the canary and the saved BP.
+For the second one, we must restore both the canary and the saved BP.

 #### Quote #3